jamesHargreaves12/Semtex/README.md

 - 📉 <b>Minimise Risk</b> by focusing your reviewer's attention on diffs that have the potential to introduce errors.
 - 🏎️ <b>Accelerate Code Reviews</b> as it is easier to review something that you know won't impact the runtime behaviour.
 - 🛠️ <b>Enables Incremental Improvements</b> to be made as they are spotted rather than waiting until you have committed your current change.
-It is not desirable to add friction to changes that make things easier for the next person!
+These changes are important to the next person who wants to understand this code!

 Testing on a number of open-source projects indicates that you can expect over 25% of C# file changes to